 “There is never anything to change but our own perspective.” – Karen Casey

 More than 48 years ago I wandered into a support group and learned there was only one thing I could change–myself!
 I found a group of people who had adopted this concept–and I eagerly joined them.
 The result?
 Change so profound that I have dedicated much of my life to teaching others about it.

 Change Your Mind and Your Life Will Follow offers a dozen simple principles to live by.
 Each principle makes up a chapter.
 Each chapter includes meditation-style essays to help readers access peaceful, life-changing responses to just about any situation.
 It really is as simple as changing our minds.
 This little book will show you how.

 The book that started it all.
-The original 366 thoughts from Karen’s first meditation book about hope and recovery.
-Find inspiration and guidance for dealing with the challenges and new experiences of recovery in the writings from a woman who cares about others.
-This beloved author writes about self-esteem, friendships with other women, hope, attitudes about life and relationships, and more.
+The original 366 thoughts from Karen’s first meditation book about hope and recovery, published originally in 1982, and which has sold more than 3.5 million copies, is celebrating it’s 40th year in print this year.
+The new Anniversary Edition, with a new Introduction, will become available in Dec, 2022.
+In this book, you will find inspiration and guidance for dealing with the challenges and new experiences of recovery in the writings from a woman who cares about others.
+Karen writes about self-esteem, friendships with other women, hope, attitudes about life and relationships, and more.
 Her words help bridge the gap between self and Higher Power, between loneliness and sharing the emotions of recovery.

 The often life-saving gift of sponsorship carries a powerful message for all of those in recovery and is especially compelling for anyone new to recovery.
 This is a moving and hope-filled book that explains the role of sponsorship and the important role it plays in recovery.